ruvinyaf/ruvinyaf/README.md

-## Hi there, I'm Ruvinya Fernando! 👋
+## Hi there, I'm Ruvinya Fernando! 👋  <br><br>

 ### 🚀 About Me

 I am a passionate Software Quality Assurance Engineer specializing in both Automation Testing and Manual Testing.
-With a strong foundation in software engineering and quality assurance, I am dedicated to ensuring the delivery of high-quality software solutions.
+With a strong foundation in software engineering and quality assurance, I am dedicated to ensuring the delivery of high-quality software solutions. <br><br>

 ---